Jacob Stallings Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in MLB.

-- The Rockies' 4.93 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies' 4.91 team ERA ranks 26th across all league pitching staffs.

-- The Rockies rank 19th in baseball in home runs allowed (58 total, 1.2 per game).
+- Rockies pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Gomber makes the start for the Rockies, his 10th of the season.
-He is 3-4 with a 6.70 ERA and 29 strikeouts in 44 1/3 innings pitched.
+- The Rockies will look to Kauffmann (0-1) in his second start of the season.

-- The lefty's most recent appearance came on Wednesday against the Cincinnati Reds, when he went 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- His most recent appearance came on Saturday against the Texas Rangers, when the righty tossed 4 1/3 innings, surrendering four earned runs while allowing seven hits.

-- The 29-year-old has a 6.70 ERA and 5.9 strikeouts per nine innings across nine games this season, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.